bshredder/gene-sequencer/README.md

 **Specification for overloading operator+**

-When a user of your Chromosome class does the following;
+When a user of your chromosome pair class does the following;

 		````
-		Chromosome C1, C2, C3;
+		ChromosomePair C1, C2, C3;

 		...

-		// creates a new chromosome from two existing chromosmes
+		// creates a new chromosome pair from two existing chromosmes
 		// select two (2) of the four (4) alleles from each gene
 		C3 = C1 + C2;

 		````

-We want the result (C3) to be the 'simulated result of the biological combining of two chromosomes - mieosis.
+We want the result (C3) to be the 'simulated result of the biological combining of two chromosome pair pairs - mieosis.
 The minimal implementation will select two of the four alleles based on random selection.
 For extra points you can implement a more complicated and biologically accurate punnette probablity model.

 ## Part B - Overview